Something to Consume

-Something to Consume is the debut studio album by American alternative rock band Die Spitz, composed of Austin-based Ava Schrobilgen, Chloe De St. Aubin, Ellie Livingston, and Kate Halter.
+Something to Consume is the debut studio album by American alternative rock band Die Spitz.
 It was released on September 12, 2025, via Third Man Records in cassette, vinyl, CD and digital formats.
 Three singles, "Throw Yourself to the Sword", "Pop Punk Anthem (Sorry for the Delay)", and "Punishers" were released prior to the album's release.

 Background

-Produced by Will Yip, the album was preceded by the band's 2022 and 2023 EPs, The Revenge of Evangeline and Teeth.
-It encompasses eleven tracks ranging between two and four minutes each, with a total runtime of approximately thirty-four minutes.
+The album was produced by Will Yip, and is the band's first full-length album after two EPs.
 "Throw Yourself to the Sword" was released as the lead single on July 10, 2025.
 It was followed by second single "Pop Punk Anthem (Sorry for the Delay)" on August 6, 2025, and third single "Punishers" on August 27, 2025, alongside a music video.

 Reception

 Clashs Paulina Subia described the album as "a doom metal thrasher straight out of Electric Wizard's universe, packed with machine gun riffs, pummeling drums and seething vocals" and "a brilliant debut, ambitious in the best of ways," giving it a rating of eight out of ten.
 In her four-star review of Something to Consume for DIY, Sarah Jamieson referred it as "fierce" and "fearless", noting it enabled the band to bring their "vision into sharp relief."

 Writing for Kerrang, Rishi Shah noted the album as "a thunderous, cathartic debut that remains subtly political and emotive while prioritizing surface-level pandemonium," rating it four out of five.
 Under the Radar commented that the album represents "a record that fuses serrated punk edge with grunge's murkier hues and a politically conscious undercurrent."

 The album received a five-star rating from New Noise, whose reviewer Justice Petersen remarked about its "hypnotic and hard-hitting identity", stating it "firmly cements the band as one of the most exciting up-and-comers within the modern rock landscape."